Baumple/c.kt/README.md

 # c.kt

-C compiler that only compiles hello world programs written in Kotlin.
+A Kotlin written C compiler that only compiles hello world programs.